-In this method a single variables can represent all different datatype into single unit.
-This variable is also called as record type variable.
+Ans: In this method, a single variable can represent all different datatype into a single unit.
+This variable is also called a record type variable.

-Ro Level Attribute are represented by using %rowtype.
+Ro Level Attribute is represented by using %rowtype.

-Q79) What are types of Blocks in PL/SQL?
+Q79) What are the types of Blocks in PL/SQL?

 |These blocks are not stored in oracle database||These blocks are automatically permanently stored in Database|